arickert/thedigradio/_posts/2020-11-22-the-naacps-anti-lynching-struggle-with-megan-ming-francis.md

 categories:
 - Black Politics
 - Criminal Justice
+- Social Movements
+tags:
 - Megan Ming Francis
-- Podcast
-- Social Movements
 ---

 Dan interviews political scientist Megan Ming Francis about the NAACP's struggle against racist violence in the teens and 20s and how it remade the criminal justice system and the civil rights movement alike.